dbritto-dev/prisma-apollo-starter/README.md

 ## Requirements

-You need to have the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli) installed to bootstrap your GraphQL server using `graphql init` and [Prisma](https://github.com/graphcool/prisma) to deploy and update database using `prisma deploy`:
+You need to have the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli) installed to bootstrap your GraphQL server using `graphql init`, [Prisma](https://github.com/graphcool/prisma) to deploy and update database use `prisma deploy` and [Yarn](https://yarnpkg.com/lang/en/) to install npm packages:

 ```sh
 npm install -g graphql-cli prisma yarn